varigence/docs/bimlflex/metadata-editors/bimlflex-tour.md

 # BimlFlex Tour

-The following sections describe the UI elements that make up an Entity Editor and how the features provide navigation and interaction.
+The following sections describe the user interface elements that make up an Entity Editor and how the features provide navigation and interaction.

 [!include[BimlFlex Toolbar](_incl-toolbar.md)]